 Dr. Agim and her team work exclusively with children, so they understand the challenges parents face when convincing kids to wear sunscreen.
 Her simple advice is something all parents should keep in mind.
 "Make putting on sunscreen part of your everyday routine," she recommends.
 "When wearing sunscreen is like brushing teeth, making the bed or getting dressed, then it becomes routine and quickly accepted and something they know they can't fight every day."

-She also encourages parents to set an example.
+She encourages parents to set an example by also applying sunscreen each day.
 "When our children see us wearing sunscreen, they understand the importance even more."

 Where can I find sun protective clothing for kids?